WestonAnderson/TWS_S2S/README.md

 - Linearly detrend

 ### Basin-scale analysis:
+- variables are trimmed using GRDC polygons
+- variables are area-weighted and aggregated to the basin scale at the monthly timestep
+- variables are converted to monthly anomalies by subtracting the climatology
+- standardized
-Variables are trimmed using GRDC polygons, variables are area-weighted and aggregated to the basin scale at the monthly timestep.
-Variables are converted to monthly anomalies by subtracting the climatology and then standardized before calculating the autocorrelation and cross-correlation.
-For now, missing TWS data is linearly interpolated if there are fewer than 3 values missing and only data from 2002-2016 is used until we decide how to deal with the gap between GRACE and GRACE FO
+- For now, missing TWS data is linearly interpolated if there are fewer than 3 values missing and only data from 2002-2016 is used until we decide how to deal with the gap between GRACE and GRACE FO
+- calculating the autocorrelation and cross-correlation at basin scale for lags up to 9 months